CARRIAGE CLOCK WITH TRAVELLING CASE A. Happacher in Wien Ca. 1845 Austria

 The rectangular white enamel dial has two chapter rings.
-The larger chapter ring at the top indicates the time and has Roman hour numerals with five-minute and minute divisions.
-The time is indicated by a pair of blued steel Breguet hands.
-The smaller chapter ring at the bottom for the alarm has Arabic numerals, the alarm time being indicated by a small blued steel pointer.
-The dial is signed as follows: A. Happacher in Wien.
+The larger at the top indicates the time and has Roman hour numeral with five-minute and minute divisions.
+The time is indicated by a fine pair of blued steel Breguet hands.
+The smaller is the alarm dial and has Arabic hour numerals, the alarm time being indicated by a small blued steel hand.
+The dial is signed in the following manner: A. Happacher in Wien.

 Duration 2 days

 J. Abeler, Meister der Uhrmacherkunst, Wuppertal, 2010, p.
 218.